zacharski/esp8266book/experiment2.md

 # Part 2 the button and the net
 For this part we are going to use a tutorial developed by Todd Treece at Adafruit.

-### Step 1 - connect your Feather Board to UMW's Apogee network.
+### Step 1 - connect your Feather Board to wifi

+One way cool thing about the Feather HUZZAH is that it can connect to the Internet.
+As with your laptop, to connect to the Internet you first need to connect to wifi.
+The university is very protective of their wifi and will not allow us to connect to their's so we have three options in order of preference.

+1. Turn on your phone's hotspot and use that (remember the name and password of your hotspot).
+2. Ask the instructors for the information of their phones' hotspot.
+3. Use the Apogee network.

+If you are using options 1 or 2 you can skip the next section. **UMW's APOGEE network**

+###  UMW's Apogee network.

 Copy and paste this code into the IDE.
 Then upload.

       #include <ESP8266WiFi.h>

     void setup(){

        Serial.begin(115200);
        delay(500);